 All campus spaces — classrooms, shops, dormitories, dining spaces, administrative offices, etc. are in operation.

-Given the high rate of transmission of the COVID-19 variants, the college will continue to conduct both diagnostic and screening testing of both students and employees.
+Given the high rate of transmission of the COVID-19 variants, the college will continue to conduct diagnostic testing of both students and employees.
 Diagnostic testing is intended to identify current infection in individuals and is performed when a person has signs or symptoms consistent with COVID-19 or when someone has been exposed to a known positive COVID-19 individual.
 Screening testing is intended to identify infected people who are asymptomatic and do not have known, suspected, or reported exposure to SARS-CoV-2.
-Screening helps to identify unknown cases so that measures can be taken to prevent further transmission.

 Contact Tracing, Isolation and Quarantine

 Health Services (HS) will continue to offer a full range of services to students and employees, through both in-person and virtual consultations.
 Students or employees who believe they have been exposed to, have contracted COVID-19, or are experiencing symptoms associated with the virus should contact Student Health Services (SHS) immediately or their Dormitory Manager if after hours.

 - Students experiencing COVID-19 symptoms will use the Rowan Hall Student Lounge which will serve as an additional patient waiting area.
 Students with non-COVID-19 symptoms will use the current SHS waiting area.